Vegetable stuffed peppers

 - Add the mushrooms and saute for 2 minutes and season with a pinch of salt.½ cup of chopped mushrooms

-- Add in the zucchini, garlic, can of beans, can of tomatoes, cooked grain, seasoning, vegetable broth and salt1 cup of cooked grain of choice, 1 medium zucchini, 6 cloves of garlic, 1 16 oz can of drained and rinsed beans, 1 16 oz can of diced tomatoes, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1 teaspoon dried basil, ½ teaspoon smoked paprika, 1 teaspoon garlic powder, 1 cup of vegetable broth, ½ teaspoon salt, ¼ teaspoon black pepper
+- Add in the zucchini, garlic, can of beans, can of tomatoes, cooked couscous, seasoning, vegetable broth and salt¾ cup uncooked moroccan couscous, 1 medium zucchini, 6 cloves of garlic, 1 16 oz can of drained and rinsed beans, 1 16 oz can of diced tomatoes, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1 teaspoon dried basil, ½ teaspoon smoked paprika, 1 teaspoon garlic powder, 1 cup of vegetable broth, ½ teaspoon salt, ¼ teaspoon black pepper

 - Stir everything well, and let it simmer on medium low until the sauce thickens up.
 Should take about 8-10 minutes, depending on your stove.

-- Once everything is slightly cooked down, add in a handful of vegan mozzarella, and nutritional yeast.
+- Once everything is slightly cooked down, add in a handful of vegan mozzarella or feta and nutritional yeast.
 Stir until the cheese melts and turn pan off of the heat1 bag of vegan mozzarella, 1 tablespoon nutritional yeast

 Assemble and bake